Vexilla/vexilla/README.md

 <details>
 <summary>Follow Instructions</summary>

-1. **Install GCC**: The "libvps" dependency relies on gcc.
+1. **Install GCC**: The "libvips" dependency relies on gcc.
 To install gcc from source, use Homebrew:

    ```bash
    brew install --build-from-source gcc